 That's it, my friends.
 I hope you enjoy your new jollof rice recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!
 Extra spicy for me, please!

 If you want to learn more about African cooking, check out the book below with lots of great recipes and information.
-It’s an affiliate link.
-Definitely recommended.
+It's an affiliate link.
+Definitely recommended, and I used it to adapt this recipe.

 - Flavors of Africa: Discover Authentic Family Recipes from All Over the Continent, by Evi Aki (affiliate link, my friends!)